timnavigate/timnavigate.com/about.md

 Currently I'm living in {{ site.location }}.<br/>
 You can reach out to me using my email: [timnavigate@gmail.com]("mailto:timnavigate@gmail.com")

-I am currently available to take on some work.
+Now I'm ready to take on contract work.
 This is often development work, sometimes refactoring work, and occasionally analytics or design work.
 My specialties are business application programming, but I have a wide variety of experience including desktop, corporate services, processing systems, web APIs, and cloud-native applications.